Robert Loren Fleming

 Robert Loren Fleming (born November 5, 1956) is an American comic book writer.
 He is best known as the co-creator of Thriller with Trevor Von Eeden and for his collaborations with Keith Giffen.

 Career

 Robert Loren Fleming worked for DC Comics initially as a proofreader and later as a writer.
 His first published comics story was "String-Out" in House of Mystery #316 (May 1983).
 He and artist Trevor Von Eeden created Thriller in 1983.
 Fleming left the series as of its seventh issue due to difficulties with DC Comics' management.

-He has frequently worked with Keith Giffen.
+He frequently worked with Keith Giffen.
 They produced two Ambush Bug limited series in 1985 and 1986 and an Aquaman one-shot special and a limited series in 1989.
-In 1991, Fleming and Giffen collaborated on a Ragman limited series.
+In 1991, Fleming and Giffen collaborated with Pat Broderick on a Ragman limited series.
 The following year, the Fleming/Giffen team produced the Eclipso: The Darkness Within miniseries with artist Bart Sears.
 The duo reunited for 2008's Ambush Bug: Year None.

 Fleming has worked in the animation field as well.
 He wrote for The Real Ghostbusters series produced by DIC Entertainment in 1986.